 208. Butter.
 Credit three hours.
 Laboratories, daily, 8-1.
 Lectures, daily, 2.
 Room 139.
-Professor GUTHRIE.
+Professor Guthrie.

 This course deals with the principles involved in butter-making processes, and the practices followed in modern creameries.
-Training is given in judging and grading cream; standardizing acidity of cream; pasteurization; and the manufacture of butter from both sweet and ripened cream.
+Training is given in judging and grading cream; standardizing acidity of cream; pasteurization; making cultured buttermilk and cultured sour cream; and the manufacture of butter from both sweet and ripened cream.
 This involves also the making and use of starters, and a study of cream-ripening methods.
-Practice in scoring and grading butter is included, and consideration is given to the marketing of the finished product.
+Practice in scoring and grading butter is included, and consideration is given to the marketing of the finished products.

 209. Ice Cream.
 Credit three hours.
 Laboratories, daily, 8-1.
 Room 237.
 Lectures, daily, 2.
 Room 120.
-Assistant Professor Avres, Professor Ross, and Mr. Alvord.
+Assistant Professor Ayres, Extension Assistant Professor Review of March Ayres Ayres and Yayr Extension.